 Top Prague Attraction – The Vladislav Hall (Old Royal Palace)

 For this we go to the Prague Castle.
 The Old Royal Palace was one of the original buildings in the castle complex and adjoined to the All Saints Chapel (now the All Saints Church).
-The Vladislav Hall was added later.
+The Vladislav Hall was added later but today you have to walk through the hall to get to the Old Royal Palace.
 If you here talk of “defenstration” it was from windows in this building that the two governors and a scribe were thrown.
 The view from the hall overlooks the adjacent gardens.
 Built as part of the original plans in the late 9th century, the original Old Royal Palace wooden building with a stone foundation was converted into an entirely stone Romanesque palace in the 12th century but you’ll have to go into the basement to see the old foundation.
 At the same time as the reconstruction they added the All Saints’ Chapel.

 For most of the 15th century the complex was deserted following war and financial hardship and the Royal Court was located in what is now the Old Town.
 In 1483 king Vladislav Jagiello moved the court to Prague Castle and commenced the last large-scale reconstruction of the Old Royal Palace.
 The Vladislav Hall was added to the complex in the style of late Gothic combined with the fashionable Renaissance elements.
 After a fire in 1541 the Diet and All Saints’ Church were rebuilt.